Strategic Lead of Performance: Mr M Osborne | mosborne@themast.co.uk

 MUSIC MARK – School Member

-For a 2nd year, Kirkburton are extremely proud recipients of the ABRSM Music Mark Award 2019-2020.
+Each year since 2018, Kirkburton have been extremely proud recipients of the ABRSM Music Mark Award.
 This is awarded in recognition of a commitment to providing high quality music education for all children and young people (The UK Association for Music Education – Music Mark – supported by ABRSM)

 Links with the community